5 engineers who are inventing what’s next at HP!

 One thing I enjoy the most working at HP Labs is the space to explore the latest research and industry trends and come back to tackle real challenges.
 Read more about Yang’s work at The Garage

-As you read, at the HP Labs, the future is being reinvented by the most amazing team of visionaries and problem-solvers who aren’t afraid to tackle technology’s biggest questions and collaborate to seek out the most innovative answers.
-If this resonates with you and what you want to achieve in your career, join the team and #InventWhatsNext!
-Check out career opportunities at HP Labs here.
+As you read, at HP the future is being reinvented by the most amazing team of visionaries and problem-solvers who aren’t afraid to tackle technology’s biggest questions and collaborate to seek out the most innovative answers.

 Contributed by Tania Rodríguez, Brand and Social Media Coordinator for HP Careers.
 She’s a Graphic Designer, Social Media Manager, absolute crazy cat lady and storytelling enthusiast.
 Connect with her on LinkedIn.